-Dr. Edwin Hernandez is an expert witness, an inventor and n entrepreneur with expertise in the areas of computer networking, wireless and mobile communications, multimedia streaming, AI, algorithms, and cloud technologies.
+Dr. Edwin Hernandez is an expert witness, an inventor and an entrepreneur with technical expertise in the areas of computer networking, wireless and mobile communications, multimedia streaming, Artificial Intelligence (AI), algorithms, and cloud technologies.
 He has been part of the entrepreneurship world since 1997 and now provides strategic technical, licensing, and intellectual property advise to startups and even “Fortune 500” companies including Bank of America, Citrix, Nippon Telecomm, and many others in high technology assets.

 Dr. Edwin graduated in 2002 with a Ph.D. in Computer Engineering from the University of Florida.
-Dr. Hernandez has more than 20+ years of experience in the field of computer science, working for companies like Motorola and Microsoft.
+Dr. Hernandez has more than 25+ years of experience in the field of computer science, working for companies like Motorola and Microsoft.

-Dr. Hernandez has a Masters degree also in Electrical & Computer Engineering where he focused on topics of machine learning and fuzzy logic in the fields of networking.
+Dr. Hernandez has a Masters degree also in Electrical & Computer Engineering where he focused on topics of machine learning and fuzzy logic (AI) in the fields of networking.
 In his undergraduate work, and as an Electronics Engineer, Dr. Edwin had great expertise in digital and analog circuit design, micro controllers, signaling, Radio Frequency, and internet networking.
 Dr. Hernandez also has worked with licensing and patent commercialization for Motorola and for his incubator.

 Additionally, Edwin’s patents cover aspects of handoff

 mobility in 4G & 5G Systems, emulation & test conformance for mobility, wireless charging, media streaming for cable TV, a roaming engine for Windows OS, wearables, and many others.

 He also reviews research and conference papers for several journals & IEEE conferences.
 Dr. Edwin holds an advisory role position for several companies, and also volunteers for the “Industry Advisory Board” for FAU’s Electrical and Computer Engineering Department since 2017.

 Dr. Hernandez was a Fulbright Scholar from 1997-1999.

-Dr. Hernandez is also a judge for GSMA’s Mobile World Congress 2019 and 2020, member of several IEEE Committees and Journal’s Editorial Boards as the “Journal for Networks & Systems Management,” and other organizations.
+Dr. Hernandez was also a judge for GSMA’s Mobile World Congress 2019 and 2020, member of several IEEE Committees and Journal’s Editorial Boards as the “Journal for Networks & Systems Management,” and other organizations.